OctopusDeploy/blog/blog/2023-03/deploying-amazon-eks-github-actions/index.md

  - GitHub Actions
 ---

-In a DevOps process, a CI server, like Github Actions, builds a code repository and pushes the software artifact to a container registry, ready for deployment.
+In a DevOps process, a CI server, like GitHub Actions, builds a code repository and pushes the software artifact to a container registry, ready for deployment.
 Before GitHub Actions was introduced, a third-party tool like Jenkins had to execute DevOps operations on the GitHub repository.

 GitHub Actions introduces DevOps operations inside your GitHub repository, making it easier for you to implement DevOps processes.

 In this post, you build a Docker image in a GitHub Actions workflow, publish the image to Amazon Elastic Container Registry (ECR), and deploy it to Amazon Elastic Kubernetes Service (EKS).

-## Prerequisites
+## Getting started

 To follow along with this post, you need:

 - An Amazon Web Services (AWS) account
 - A GitHub account

 This post uses the [Octopus underwater app repository](https://github.com/OctopusSamples/octopus-underwater-app).
 You can fork the repository and follow along.
 Alternatively, the github-deployment branch contains the template files you need to complete the steps in this post.
-You have to replace some values with your own, but I've included my values as a reference.
+You have to replace some values with your own, but I include my values as a reference.

 ## Amazon Web Services setup